thomhurst/TUnit/docs/docs/tutorial-assertions/extensibility.md

     protected override string GetExpectation()
         => $"to be equal to {Format(expected).TruncateWithEllipsis(100)}";

-   protected internal override AssertionResult Passes(string? actualValue, string? expectedValue)
+   protected override AssertionResult GetResult(string? actualValue, string? expectedValue)
     {
         if (actualValue is null)
         {